SCAR CAUSES AND TYPES

 Scarring is the body’s response to trauma and is a part of the natural healing process.
-There are different types of scars depending on the cause and severity of injury.
+Scar types vary depending on injury cause and severity.

 Scars produced from minor cuts and scrapes will fade gradually over time, while more serious scars, like ones caused by serious accidents, burns, surgery, acne and body piercing, can lead to reddened skin and dark raised scars.